rbmanez/Prosper-IT-Consulting-Internship/C#LiveProjectSprint3.md

 ```

 #### What is the end result?
 The result is a functional CRUD feature for ShiftTimes.
-A manager can now go into ShiftTimes and to see, create, edit, or delete a ShiftTime associated to a Job.
+A manager can now go into ShiftTimes and see, create, edit, or delete a ShiftTime associated to a Job.

 ###### Create view after fix
 ![Create view after fix](sprint3pics/pic25.png)

-###### Index view
+###### Index view showing created ShiftTime for Job named "Yellowstone"
 ![Index view](sprint3pics/pic26.png)

 ###### Edit view after fix